 Things to do in Swansea Bay with kids

+Swansea Bay stretches from Mumbles to Port Talbot.
 Its sandy beaches, wild moors and rugged bays make it haven for lovers of the great outdoors like us.
-In fact, I’m not sure why we hadn’t been before!

-I have a lot to write about our long weekend, but before I get into the detail I thought I’d give you an overview of our trip and some inspiration for things you might like to do if you visit Swansea Bay, Mumbles and the Gower Peninsular with kids.
+This post gives you just a taster of the area and some inspiration for things you might like to do if you visit Swansea Bay, Mumbles and the Gower Peninsular with kids.

 You can also see some of my pictures from the weekend on Instagram by searching for #TBTswanseabay.